mozman/ezdxf/docs/source/layouts.rst

    count of control points has to be equal to the count of weights, `degree` specifies degree of spline. (requires DXF version AC1015 or later)

-   Closed rational uniform B-splines start and end at your first and last control points, and have additional control possibilities by weighting each control point.
+   Closed rational uniform B-splines start and end at the first control point, and have additional control possibilities by weighting each control point.